learnk8s/learnk8s.io/src/custom-authentication/content.md

 Kubernetes supports several authentication methods out-of-the-box, such as X.509 client certificates, static HTTP bearer tokens, and [OpenID Connect](https://openid.net/).

-_However, Kubernetes also provides points of extensibility that allow you to bind any desired authentication method and user management system to a cluster._
+_However, Kubernetes also provides extension points that allow you to bind a cluster to any custom authentication method or user management system._

 This article explains how you can implement [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained) for your Kubernetes cluster.

-LDAP authentication means that users will be able to authenticate to Kubernetes with their existing credentials from a [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) directory:
+LDAP authentication means that users will be able to authenticate to the Kubernetes cluster with their existing credentials from a [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) directory:

 ![Kubernetes LDAP authentication](assets/intro.svg)

-LDAP authentication will be used as an example — the goal of the article is to show the _general principles_ of how to implement a custom authentication method.
+The role of LDAP authentication in this tutorial is to serve as an illustrative example — the goal of the article is to show the _general principles_ of how to implement a custom authentication method.

 You can use the same knowledge that you gain in this article for integrating any other authentication technology.